cic-gmk/DNSV/README.md

 ### DNSV
-A tool for potential de novo variation detections from structural variations.
+A tool for potential de novo structural variations from structural variations.
 ### Quick start

 Download the files and set the appropriate work path.